 JOULE (J) is the unit of energy.
 BTU is a unit of energy also.
 So is KWhr (Kilo-Watt-Hour).

 A Watt (W)

-is the SI unit for power i.e. the energy used (or supplied) per unit time.
+is the unit for power i.e. the energy used (or supplied) per unit time.

 1 J/s (Joule per second) = 1 W (Watt)